Trump's first state dinner held in honor of French President Macron: What to know

 It’s Melania Trump’s chance to shine

-As is the tradition, much of the responsibility for the state dinner, including making sure the guest of honor feels special, falls to first lady Melania Trump.
+As is the tradition, much of the responsibility for the state dinner, including making sure the guest of honor feels special, fell to first lady Melania Trump.

-Experienced with design, Melania Trump has opted out of bringing an outside event planner on board for the dinner’s planning, Politico reported.
-Instead, she’s reyling on her own expertise as well as her aides, including social secretary Rickie Niceta.
+Experienced with design, Melania Trump opted out of bringing an outside event planner on board for the dinner’s planning, Politico reported.
+Instead, she relied on her own expertise as well as her aides, including social secretary Rickie Niceta.

 “Mrs. Trump has been involved in every detail of the planning.
 Over the past few months, she has been very focused on guest experience, tradition and our country’s rich history with France,” Stephanie Grisham, her press secretary, told Politico.